Jesus Miracle Crusade: History

 The JMCIM was founded on February 14, 1975, as "The Jesus Church" by Evangelist-Pastor Wilde E. Almeda, together with his wife, Assistant Pastor Lina C. Almeda, in Urduja Village, Novaliches, Quezon City.

 In December 2000, 12 evangelists from the church were held hostage by Abu Sayyaf, a Jihadist militant and pirate group.
+It celebrated its 50th anniversary in 2025, with fireworks also seen at the end to commemorate the anniversary.
+All the people were all invited to celebrate.

+Wilde Estrada Almeda's grave at the Manila Memorial Park Holy Cross (Novaliches).